asciidude/Gooey/README.md

 # Gooey

-Gooey is a real-time chat application meant for less bloatedness and also meant to be fully open-sourced (though that may change).\
+Gooey is a real-time chat application meant for less bloatedness and also meant to be fully open-sourced.
-Unfortunately, Gooey has to run on Electron.

 ## Initialization